okeeffed/dennisokeeffe-blog/content/blog/php-anagrams.md

 ---
-title: Php Anagrams
+title: PHP Anagrams
-date: "2019-10-22"
+date: "2019-08-02"
-description: TODO
+description: PHP implementation of comparing two strings to check if they are anagrams.
 ---

 # Anagrams in PHP